-The 3.1-mile-long Tappan Zee Bridge connects Rockland County to Westchester County in the Lower Hudson Valley, approximately 25 miles north of midtown Manhattan.
-It is a critical transportation link that serves an average of 138,000 vehicles per day.
+The 3.1-mile-long Governor Mario M. Cuomo Bridge connects Rockland County to Westchester County in the Lower Hudson Valley, approximately 25 miles north of midtown Manhattan.
+It is a critical transportation link that serves an average of 140,000 vehicles per day.

-The project has made extraordinary progress since construction operations began in 2013.
-More than 100,000 tons of pipe pile were driven, and with steel-reinforced foundations and concrete piers in place, the project recently completed installation of more than 200 enormous steel-blue plate girders that will support the road deck on the new twin-span bridge.
-The plate girders were pre-assembled into 200 units and weigh approximately 1,000 tons each.
-The steel superstructure supports the precast deck panels, installation of which is well under way.
-With a total of 110,000 tons of plate girders placed, 1,000-ton lifts by the Left Coast Lifter were commonplace.
+The project made extraordinary progress since construction operations began in 2013.
+More than 100,000 tons of pipe pile were driven, and with steel-reinforced foundations and concrete piers in place, the project completed installation of 134 enormous steel-blue plate girder assemblies that support the road deck on the new twin-span bridge.
+The plate girders were pre-assembled into two and three girder assemblies ranging from 290 to 410 feet in length, 60 feet wide, and weighing as much as 1,020 tons.
+The steel superstructure supports the precast deck panels.
+With a total of 110,000 tons of plate girders placed, 1,020-ton lifts by the Left Coast Lifter were commonplace.

-Structural steel erection, stay cable installation, and precast deck panels are currently being constructed in a balanced cantilever sequence.
-Production is high; in one week the team is able to erect four stay cables plus two structural steel field sections, precast deck panels, rebar and concrete filler joints, and make tensioning adjustments.
-Once complete, there will be 96 stay cables, totaling 700 miles of metal strands.
+Structural steel erection, stay cable installation, and precast deck panels were constructed in a balanced cantilever sequence.
+High levels of production resulted in the team begin able to erect four stay cables plus two structural steel field sections, precast deck panels, rebar and concrete filler joints, and make tensioning adjustments in one week’s time.
+The main span has a total of 192 stay cables totaling 700 miles of metal cable strands.

 The roadway deck consists of steel-reinforced concrete deck panels, each 12 feet long and varying from 22 to 45 feet wide.
-Almost 7,000 individual concrete road deck panels will be installed to complete the driving surface for the twin spans.
-The first crossing opened to traffic in mid-2017.
+More than 6,200 individual precast concrete road deck panels were installed to complete the driving surface for the twin spans.